Nuitka/Nuitka/README.rst

 From modules attributes, only ``__name__`` is currently actually optimized.
 Also possible would be at least ``__doc__``.

-Also built-in exception name references are optimized if they are uses as module level read only variables:
+Also built-in exception name references are optimized if they are used as module level read only variables:

 .. code-block:: python